 Why 2027 Could Be the Earliest Project Helix Launch Window

 Of all the unknowns surrounding Project Helix, the one people ask about most is timing.
 When will it launch?
-The answer you’ll see most often is 2027 — and there are concrete reasons why that window has emerged as the most credible estimate.
+The answer you still see often is 2027, but the post-GDC picture has shifted: late 2027 now looks more like the earliest plausible case than the safest default estimate.

 The AMD Silicon Argument